 Does hair biodegrade in water?

 Hair is biodegradable, but the rate at which it decomposes depends on various factors, including the environmental conditions in which it is present.
-Hair is composed of keratin, a protein that can be broken down by microorganisms.
+Hair is composed of keratin, a protein that microorganisms can break down.
 In water, hair can take up to several years to biodegrade, as the microorganisms that break down keratin require oxygen, which is less abundant in water than in soil.

 Does human hair decompose?

 Yes, human hair is biodegradable.
 When disposed of properly, it can decompose naturally and serve as a source of nutrients for plants and other organisms.
-In fact, hair has been used in composting to help break down organic matter and enrich soil.
+Hair has been used in composting to help break down organic matter and enrich soil.
 However, the rate of decomposition can vary depending on factors such as temperature, moisture, and the presence of other organic materials.

 Related Resouces